marshallbrain/WebToEpub/readme.md

 2. Build extension.
 See "To run Eslint (and build the plugin)" in "Other notes" below.
 3. Install extension in browser of choice, using instructions above.

+## Alternative way of installing from source
+(Enables live editing without needing to build it after every change)
+1. Clone this repo.
+2. Make sure "Developer Mode" at the top of the page is checked.
+3. Press the "Load unpacked" button and browse to the plugin folder within the repo.

 ## License information
 Licenced under GPLv3.